-D. NON-RENEWAL OF CONTRACTS.
-Gundersen will ensure that our residency/fellowship programs provide their residents/fellows with a written notice of intent not to renew a resident/fellow's contract no later than four months prior to the end of the resident/fellow's current contract.
-However, if the primary reason(s) for the non-renewal occurs or concludes within the four-month period prior to the end of the contract, Gundersen will ensure that our programs provide their residents/fellows with as much written notice of the intent not to renew as the circumstances will reasonably allow, prior to the end of the contract.
-Residents/fellows will be allowed to implement Gundersen's formal grievance procedures as outlined in the Resident and Fellow Disciplinary Policy, upon receipt of the written notice of intent not to renew the contract.
+- A. REDUCTION OR TERMINATION OF RESIDENCY/FELLOWSHIP PROGRAMS.
+If it becomes necessary for Gundersen to terminate or reduce the size of its accredited graduate medical education program, Residents will be notified as soon as possible.
+In such event, Gundersen will make every effort to: - 1.
+Allow residents/fellows already in the program to complete their education; - 2.
+Assist displaced residents/fellows in identifying a residency/fellowship program in which they can continue their education. - B. NON-RENEWAL OF CONTRACTS.
+Gundersen will ensure that our residency/fellowship programs provide their residents/fellows with a written notice of intent not to renew a resident's/fellow's Contract no later than four months prior to the end of the resident's/fellow's current contract.
+However, if the primary reason(s) for the non-renewal occurs or concludes within the four- month period prior to the end of the contract, Gundersen will ensure that our programs provide their residents/fellows with as much written notice of the intent not to renew as the circumstances will reasonably allow, prior to the end of the contract.
+Residents/Fellows will be allowed to implement Gundersen's formal grievance procedures as outlined in the Resident/Fellow Disciplinary Process Policy, upon receipt of the written notice of intent not to renew the contract.